AndrewMillerOnline/marathon-results/README.md

 # :checkered_flag: marathon-results :runner:
 A public dataset of marathon results, gathered from across the web.
 I have taken data from original sources, but cannot guarantee accuracy of results.
+Moreover, this project is still in the data gathering phase, and no attempts at cleaning the data have been made yet.

 **Disclaimer:** each timing website provides differing amounts of information (eg: split times), even sometimes between years on the same race.
 The table below highlits the included race results, as well as the level of information included.